Linda Carty: Drug informant

 In 1992, Carty was convicted of auto theft and impersonation of an FBI agent.
 She was sentenced to 10 years probation, on the condition she would work as a drug informant.
 While working as an informant, she provided information leading to two arrests.
 Her services ended when she was arrested on drug charges.

-However, in media interviews, Carty has claimed that she was recruited by a friend from the Houston Police Department and that her work for the Drug Enforcement Administration (DEA) helped land seizures of thousands of dollars' worth of narcotics and led to the imprisonment of scores of dealers.
+In media interviews, Carty has claimed that she was recruited by a friend from the Houston Police Department and that her work for the Drug Enforcement Administration (DEA) helped land seizures of thousands of dollars' worth of narcotics and led to the imprisonment of scores of dealers.

 The crime

 According to the Texas Department of Criminal Justice:

-On May 16, 2001, Carty and three co-defendants invaded a home and kidnapped a 20-year-old female and her newborn son.
+On May 16, 2001, Carty and three co-defendants invaded a home and kidnapped a 25-year-old female and her newborn son.
 The victim subsequently died of suffocation, but the baby was found unharmed.

 Investigation

 Investigators initially suspected Carty after discovering that she had told people she was going to have a baby despite not appearing pregnant.
 While interviewing neighbors in the apartment complex, police heard from one neighbor that she sat with Carty in a car, saw a child's car seat in the car, and was told by Carty that she was pregnant, although the witness thought Carty did not appear to be pregnant.
 Police then telephoned Carty and asked her to meet with them.
 She told them that a car she had rented and her daughter's car might have been used in the crime.
 She was placed under arrest.
 Then she directed them to a location where both cars were found: the live baby was in one, and the suffocated victim was in the back of the other.
 Carty's fingerprints were in both cars.
 They found various items of baby paraphernalia.